camalot/VoiceCreateBot/README.md

 Dedicated bot for creating temp voice channels with commands for changing permissions.

-This bot runs on discord.py rw If you need help with the code use the discord.py server :  [https://discord.gg/r3sSKJJ](https://discord.gg/r3sSKJJ)
+This bot runs on [discord.py](https://discord.gg/r3sSKJJ) rw If you need help with the code use the [discord.py server](https://discord.gg/r3sSKJJ)

 As there is a very high demand for me to release the source code for my bot I've finally decided to release it.